-JBW’s current, general viewpoint is the need for minimizing or even temporarily banning hunting activities, until the following issues are tackled:
+JBW’s current, general viewpoint is the need for minimizing or even temporarily banning hunting activities, until a comprehensive hunting regulation plan is established.

-- JBW provides advice and information to various entities carrying out bird monitoring, and various types of assessments involving birds and other wildlife.
+JBW provides advice and information to various entities and carries out bird monitoring, and various types of assessments involving birds and other wildlife.

 JBW uses all data collected during bird watching trips, field research and monitoring/surveys of birds to better understand the status and condition of bird populations and their habitats in Jordan.

 Rare birds and various sites are monitored regularly.
 Records of birds are entered into the JBW data base for further analysis and future reference.
-The outcome is an updated list of birds (link to birds in Jordan=bird list), and various publications about the status if birds (link to news and bird in Jordan=Literature).
-Researchers interested in JBW’s scientific work can contact email@example.com for further information.
+The outcome is an updated list of birds , and various publications about the status of birds.
+JBW also carries out ecological research on birds that is relevant to conservation, such as the impacts of land use on bird populations.
+Researchers interested in JBW’s scientific work can contact us for further information.